 The annual survey identifies gaps in broadband access, trend data related to how gaps are closing, and how health IT initiatives are being developed in Virginia.
 Key findings from the survey conclude that Virginia has 54% of state hospitals have implemented telehealth services, which thrive in large academic health systems, including the University of Virginia, Virginia Commonwealth University, and INOVA.
 The national average is 42%.

 Average broadband speeds have doubled since the first survey in 2010.
-Virginia-based physicians who have adopted an EHR system increased by 17% over last year.
+Virginia-based physicians who have adopted an EHR system increased by 17% over last year when you buy xanax online.

 The complete findings of the 2012 Health IT Assessment may be viewed online.